oahzxl/oahzxl.github.io/_pages/about.md

 My current research mainly focuses on efficient AI, including:

-- Efficient diffusion models, mainly for video generation.
+- Efficient diffusion and autoregressive models, e.g., for video generation.
 - Efficient machine learning system, with parallelism and low-level optimization.
 - Co-optimization of algorithm and infrastructure.